-Welcome to the Autumn edition of Blind Citizens News for 2021.
-You can also download the Word version or listen to the audio within each article.
+Welcome to the Autumn edition of Blind Citizens News, the very first for 2022!
+You can download the Word version or listen to the audio within each article.
 In this edition we also included a Member Letter.
 You can read it here or listen to audio version here.

 List of Articles